 The expression “hui tou jian” is a friendly, casual way to say goodbye to someone in Chinese.
-Use this popular phrase to end a conversation if you expect to see the person again after a short time or in the near future.
+Use this popular phrase to end a conversation if you expect to see the person again soon.

 Let’s go over the 10 basic phrases you can use to sound truly Chinese with this chart.